 Pro-choice whatever the issue and freedom of choice just doesn’t cover abortion.
-So if you say you’re pro-choice on abortion and perhaps homosexuality, but you support big government and the state when it comes to marijuana and other drugs, perhaps even alcohol and tobacco and now sugar and salt, like with some paternalistic nanny statist so not so Progressives today and add gambling and pornography and certain types of speech as well, your belief in freedom of choice is very limited really to just one or two issues, while you would have a big government there to stop people from making all sorts of other personal choices that you disapprove of.
+So if you say you’re pro-choice on abortion and perhaps homosexuality, but you support big government and the state when it comes to marijuana and other drugs, perhaps even alcohol and tobacco and now sugar and salt, like with some paternalistic nanny statist leftists today and add gambling and pornography and certain types of speech as well, your belief in freedom of choice is very limited really to just one or two issues.
+While you would have a big government there to stop people from making all sorts of other personal choices that you disapprove of.
 Even if they aren’t hurting anyone with what they are doing.

 See, that’s the beauty of liberalism, liberty, liberation, liberalization, freedom in general.
-(Deal with it right-wingers ) The ability for individuals to make their own decisions even if they’re making a decision that is potentially harmful, especially if they don’t know what they’re doing and others don’t approve of.
-But then also have to deal with the consequences of their choices.
-Including the financing of them, so we can’t pass the cost of our own decisions on to others, especially if those decisions are bad.
+(Deal with it right-wingers and leftists) The ability for individuals to make their own decisions even if they’re making a decision that is potentially harmful, especially if they don’t know what they’re doing and others don’t approve of.
+But then also have to deal with the consequences of their choices including the financing of them, so we can’t pass the cost of our own decisions on to others, especially if those decisions are bad.
 But also so we aren’t financially endorsing bad decision-making in this country.
 And that is the difference from being pro-choice on multiple issues and publicly endorsing the decision-making of others.